Teoscar Hernández Player Props: Mariners vs. Twins

 Twins Pitching Rankings

-- The pitching staff for the Twins has a collective 9.7 K/9, the first-best in MLB.
+- The 9.7 strikeouts per nine innings put together by the Twins pitching staff leads MLB.

-- The Twins have a 3.71 team ERA that ranks second across all league pitching staffs.
+- The Twins' 3.69 team ERA is No. 1 among all league pitching staffs.

-- Twins pitchers combine to give up the seventh-fewest home runs in baseball (108 total, 1.1 per game).
+- Twins pitchers combine to allow the ninth-fewest home runs in baseball (110 total, 1.1 per game).

-- In his last appearance on Thursday, the righty went 6 1/3 innings against the Seattle Mariners, allowing two earned runs while surrendering three hits.
+- In his most recent appearance on Thursday against the Seattle Mariners, the righty went five innings, giving up two earned runs while surrendering six hits.

-- In nine games this season, the 35-year-old has amassed an ERA of 5.10, with 10.6 strikeouts per nine innings.
-Opponents are hitting .255 against him.

 © 2023 Data Skrive.
 All rights reserved.